MicrosoftDocs/learn/learn-pr/student-evangelism/introduction-python-nasa/includes/1-introduction.md

 In this module, you'll scratch the surface (pun intended) of how to start the data exploration.
 You'll learn:

 - What a programming language is
-- About the benefits of the Visual Studio Code editor
-- How to install Visual Studio Code
+- How to install Visual Studio Code and the benefits of this code editor
 - How to install extensions to enhance the Visual Studio Code experience
-- About Python and why it is such a popular programming language
+- How to install Python and why it is such a popular programming language
-- How to install Python
 - How to run a basic Jupyter Notebook within Visual Studio Code

 ## Prerequisites